Greece Travel Guide logo

 It's all Happening at to the Zoo!

 Got time between flights?
 Looking for something to do after seeing the Acropolis?
 Go to the zoo!
 The Attika Zoological Park opened in May of 2001 and after the Acropolis it is probably the most interesting place in Athens.
 If you have a layover in Athens before your flight to the islands or home, why sit around and look at stressed people when you can see one of the happiest collections of animals in the world.
 The zoo in Spata is one of the most humane and is the third largest bird collection in the world!
 It is a short ride from the airport and if you are traveling with kids it is a surefire way to keep them happy and interested in what would normally be wasted time.
-For more information see www.athensguide.com/zoo
+For more information see the Athens Zoological Park Page

 Athens Maps

 Questions about Athens?
-You can e-mail me at matt@greecetravel.com
+You can e-mail me

 Be sure to visit these Athens photo albums too: